 - Measure what matters – Finally, remember to ask for feedback from your employees on the year.
 Feedback is important to understanding your employees and what makes them tick.
 You could try an anonymous survey or informal 1-2-1 chats with everyone.
 Get everyone in the right headspace for the New Year.

-By doing as much you can to engage your team this side of Christmas, you will help to safeguard your valuable assets (your people) for the New Year when everyone is re-evaluating their goals and setting resolutions.
+By doing as much you can to engage your team on the right side of Christmas, you will help to safeguard your valuable assets (your people) for the New Year when everyone is re-evaluating their goals and setting resolutions.